-Dr. Foynes has over a decade of experience working with people coping with very human struggles: maintaining satisfying relationships, managing intense emotions and thoughts without feeling consumed by them, living in the present moment without being haunted by memories of the past or worries about the future, and arriving at a place where our lives are dictated by us and our values, rather than by traumas and other stressful life experiences.
+Dr. Foynes has over 15 years of experience working with people coping with very human struggles: maintaining satisfying relationships, managing intense emotions and thoughts without feeling consumed by them, living in the present moment without being haunted by memories of the past or worries about the future, and arriving at a place where our lives are dictated by us and our values, rather than by traumas and other stressful life experiences.
 You may already have insight into what isn’t working about your life, and want help figuring out how to transform those insights into effective steps toward change.
 You may have tried to problem-solve with limited success, despite substantial investments of time, money, and energy.
 Understandably, you may feel alone and misunderstood, and hopeless, discouraged, or skeptical about the possibility for change.
 Together, we work to identify how your life would need to be different in order to decrease your distress and suffering, and develop a tailored approach to meet your unique needs and goals.
 We draw from cutting-edge research and empirically-derived best practices to select approaches that resonate with you, and artfully craft a plan that builds on your strengths and directly targets your specific struggles.
 We balance acceptance of where you are in any particular moment with your desire for change.
 We find and build compassion and resilience.

 Areas of Expertise